Armen Vartany, MD, FACS: Plastic Surgery and Laser Center

 Closed for Lunch: 12 p.m.–1 p.m.

 Excessively large breasts can take a toll on both your physical health and your emotional health.
 Finding clothing that flatters your unique body type and that you feel comfortable in can be nearly impossible.
 In addition to self-image issues, you may also experience physical pain and discomfort.
 Permanent indentations in your shoulders from supportive bra bands and back problems are common issues that women with oversized breasts often suffer from.
-A breast reduction surgery, also known as a mammaplasty reduction, removes excess breast fat, glandular tissue, and skin to achieve a breast size in proportion with your body.
+Double board-certified plastic surgeon Dr. Armen Vartany performs breast reduction surgery to help women from Los Angeles, Pasadena, and the Burbank area achieve a breast size in proportion with their bodies.
 The alleviation of discomfort associated with overly large breasts can be life changing.

 Breast reduction is performed under general anesthesia.